damian-pastorini/reldens-skills/README.md

     - Win new skills based on levels or just experience amount.

-- Skills could be affected by levels in different ways, for example an attack type skill damage could be multiplied by the level factor.
+- Skills could be affected by levels, some of the options for this will be:

+    - For the attack type skills we have two options, multiply by the skill damage by the level factor (a custom property on the levels), or it could be calculated by getting a proportion of the damage using the skill owner and the target.

+    - Another option for any skill type will be to include a modifier on the level to be applied on the skill.
+This way we will have the possibility to modify the skill result as we like.

+    -  Last option to give even more flexibility will be to emit events or callbacks to allow apply a custom logic.

+- Events will be used across the package to allow other devs get into the process, for example when the level is increased or when a skill is executed.

 ## Documentation